meshcloud/collie-hub/docs/concept/goals.md

 # Goals

-The goals of the Landing Zone Construction Kit are
+The goals of Collie are

 - provide a **jumpstart** for building landing zones for every cloud platform based on common best practices
 - **empower software engineering teams** to configure cloud tenants exactly to their needs leveraging a modular approach